- Prioritized solutions selected to carry forward from Solution Prioritization Workbook

 Instructions for Data Entry

-The resilience planning team can identify and refine projects in the Roadmap to Action Workbook.
-If not already completed, cut and paste solutions from Tab 6 of the Solution Prioritization Excel Workbook into Tab 1 of the Roadmap to Action Workbook.
-Use Tab 2 of the Roadmap to Action Workbook to define projects associated with each solution.
+The resilience planning team can identify and refine projects in the Roadmap to Action Action 3 worksheet.
+If not already completed, cut and paste solutions from Tab 6 of the Solution Prioritization Action 4 worksheet into Tab 1 of the Roadmap to Action Action 3 worksheet.
+Use Tab 2 of the Roadmap to Action Action 3 worksheet to define projects associated with each solution.
 To build out each project, answer the ‘who, what, where, when and how’ questions in Tab 2.
 The TRN Resource: Questions for Clear Project Definition can provide additional guidance when building out a project.
 Some information required for Tab 2, such as the Consequence or Vulnerability Adjustment column, can be cut and pasted from previous workbooks.
 This information is carried over to ensure that the original risk addressed by the project stays central to the development process.